meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-gcp-manually.md

 - Partition Time*

-*Since BigQuery doesn't allow column names that start with an underscore character, you have to map the `_PARTITIONTIME` column to a different name (see example query below).
+*Since BigQuery doesn't allow column names that start with an underscore character, you have to map the `_PARTITIONTIME` column to a different name (see example query [below](#example-multiple-billing-accounts-for-the-same-gcp-organization)).
 This column name has to be configured in the platform configuration under 'Partition Time Column'.

-Make sure that the `kraken-service` service account has permission on the table or view as described above and use it in place of a table in the metering configuration for the GCP meshPlatform, which you can find under 'Metering Configuration' -> 'BigQuery Table'.
+Make sure that the `kraken-service` service account has permission on the table or view as described above.
+Then, enter the BigQuery reference in the GCP meshPlatform configuration in meshStack, which you can find under 'Metering Configuration' -> 'BigQuery Table'.

 #### Example: multiple billing accounts for the same GCP organization